-Steve and Kayla recounted the evolution of Bo and Hope's love for each other as they flashed back to each time Bo and Hope were married.
-When they remembered their first real wedding, Ciara asked Hope if she looked like a princess, and Bo said she did all those years before and she still did.
-Kayla and Steve continued their trip down memory lane to when Bo and Hope left town on their boat with Shawn D when he was a baby.
-They remembered when Bo and Hope got married in the hospital as Zack was being born.
+Steve and Kayla recounted the evolution of Bo and Hope's love for each other as they flashed back to each time Bo and Hope had been married.
+When they remembered their first real wedding, Ciara asked Hope if she looked like a princess, and Bo said she did all those years before, and she still did.
+Kayla and Steve continued their trip down memory lane to when Bo and Hope had left town on their boat with Shawn-D when he was a baby.
+They remembered when Bo and Hope had gotten married in the hospital as Zack was being born.
 Hope said Zack would be in their hearts forever.
-Kayla and Steve remembered how Bo and Hope had a formal wedding at Christmas the same year that Zack was born.
+Kayla and Steve remembered how Bo and Hope had had a formal wedding at Christmas the same year that Zack was born.

-Caroline read something that Alice asked her to read, which Alice had read to Alice's husband, Tom, at their first wedding.
+Caroline read something that Alice had asked her to read, which Alice had read to Alice's husband, Tom, at their first wedding.
 Hope said the words had more meaning every time she heard them.
 Bo and Hope said their vows, and since Hope didn't have anything prepared to say, she spoke from the heart.
-She couldn't believe they'd been together for 24 years, but she said when she looked into his eyes, she still saw the man she fell in love with when she was a girl.
-Bo drove Hope crazy with his stubbornness, Hope said, but that was one of the reasons she fell for him -because of his integrity and courage to follow his heart.
-They would always stand by each other no matter what lay ahead, she said.
+She couldn't believe they'd been together for 24 years, but she said when she looked into his eyes, she still saw the man she had fallen in love with when she was a girl.
+Bo drove Hope crazy with his stubbornness, Hope said, but that was one of the reasons she had fallen for him -- because of his integrity and courage to follow his heart.
+They would always stand by each other, no matter what lay ahead, she said.
 Bo said he still wanted and needed only Hope.
 Bo didn't deserve Hope, he said, and her faith in him made him the man he was.

 E.J. went to see Stefano at the hospital to talk to him again.
 Tony overheard E.J. talking and realized E.J. knew Stefano was conscious.
-Tony and E.J. compared notes and realized Stefano lied to both of them and swore them to secrecy that Stefano was really awake.
+Tony and E.J. compared notes and realized Stefano had lied to both of them and had sworn them to secrecy that Stefano was really awake.
 E.J. and Tony urged Stefano to tell them what was going on.

 In France, a police officer hauled Melanie down to the station to answer to an accusation of theft.
 A young girl named Tiffany angrily pointed at Melanie, and she told the officer that she had seen Melanie take her diamond bracelet earlier.
 Melanie disagreed, but when Max entered the station with the bracelet in his hand, the police arrested both Melanie and Max for the theft.
 While in the cell together, Melanie explained that Tiffany was angry because her boyfriend had dumped her for Melanie.
 Melanie made an attempt to weave a sob story for the police officer, but he was not buying her crocodile tear theatrics and walked away.

-Stephanie turned up at the station and told Max, "I'm happy to pay your bail but there's no way I'm paying hers!"
-Max pleaded with Stephanie to help Melanie as well, but Stephanie steadfastly refused.
+Stephanie turned up at the station and told Max, "I'm happy to pay your bail, but there's no way I'm paying hers!"
+Max pleaded with Stephanie to help Melanie, as well, but Stephanie steadfastly refused.
 After consulting with the officers, Stephanie broke the news to Max that she did not have enough bail money for him.
-Melanie made her one phone call to George, who sold his watch and came down to the station to bail her out.
-Stephanie urged George not to help Melanie but, helpless to his love for her, George paid the bail and vanished into the night with Melanie on his arm.
-Mad about the situation, Stephanie yelled at the officer about the injustice of what had transpired and he, in turn, arrested Stephanie and put her in the cell with Max.
+Melanie made her one phone call to George, who sold his watch and went to the station to bail her out.
+Stephanie urged George not to help Melanie, but, helpless to his love for her, George paid the bail and vanished into the night with Melanie on his arm.
+Angry about the situation, Stephanie yelled at the officer about the injustice of what had transpired, and he, in turn, arrested Stephanie and put her in the cell with Max.

 At the church during Bo and Hope's marriage renewal ceremony, the Brady family stared stunned at reporter Brad Baker as he accused Bo of tampering with evidence.
 Caroline angrily turned on Victor and demanded to know if he knew about the accusation.
 While John watched from the shadowy corner, Brad quieted the confused and murmuring crowd by telling them that he had proof.
 From his jacket, Brad pulled out a copy of the email Hope had received that read, "What happened to the evidence in the Paul Hollingsworth case?
 Is there a cover-up going on?"
 Victor wondered aloud to Kate how much Brad knew, and he asked her to wheel him out.
 From across the room, Caroline watched Kate and Victor leave.

 E.J. cautioned Stefano that John had become such a different and difficult person that even Marlena had left him.
 "Poor Marlena," Stefano said smiling.
-Tony urged Stefano to tell them who had put Stefano in the hospital and when he answered that it was Marlena, neither Tony nor E.J. believed she was capable of such a thing.
+Tony urged Stefano to tell them who had put Stefano in the hospital, and when he answered that it had been Marlena, neither Tony nor E.J. believed she was capable of such a thing.
 "She's already taken care of," Stefano said with a grin.
-Pleased, Stefano explained that Marlena had set out to destroy his life "and now I have the pleasure of returning the favor."
+Pleased, Stefano explained that Marlena had set out to destroy his life, "and now I have the pleasure of returning the favor."

 In the penthouse, Marlena lay sprawled out on the floor, struggling to reach the phone.
 After several attempts, Marlena could only manage to pull the phone close and mumble into the dial tone.
 As the drugs that the intruder had injected into Marlena took effect, Marlena rolled over onto her back, eyes open, and seemingly comatose.